 Through our affiliation with NICHE (Nurses Improving Care for Healthsystem Elders), Cabell Huntington offers nurses special training to prepare for and earn Geriatric Resource Nurse certification.
 The Geriatric Resource Nurse Program serves as the foundation for improving the geriatric knowledge and expertise of the bedside nurse and implementing system-wide improvement in the care of older adult patients.
 More than 150 nurses across the hospital have completed their training, with more to come.

-“We are not just increasing our focus on the care of seniors,” said Teresa Sexton, clinical manager for Senior Services.
+“We are not just increasing our focus on the care of seniors,” said Teresa Sexton, director of Senior Services.
 “We are developing a new model of care for our senior patients.
 The use of evidence-based care in hospitalized elders will allow us to target key older adult health issues and promote a better quality of life.”

-“Aging is not the same today as it was 20 or 30 years ago,” said Joy Pelfrey, Director of Senior Services at CHH, “and we’re taking a much-needed moment to talk about the present, not the past and not the future — but seniors living meaningful, valuable lives, right now.”
+“Aging is not the same today as it was 20 or 30 years ago,” Teresa added, “and our focus is on seniors living meaningful, valuable lives, right now.”

 Cabell Huntington Hospital’s Senior Services Department is a resource for Tri-State seniors, their families and caregivers, the medical community and anyone interested in supporting and promoting senior health and wellness.
-For information about any senior health issue, please contact Senior Services at firstname.lastname@example.org or 304-526-2695.
+For information about any senior health issue, please email Senior Services or call 304-526-2695.